 – The flag shouldn’t be flown in bad weather.

-– It should be raised and lowered slowly.
+– It should be raised briskly and lowered ceremoniously.

 – No other flags should be placed above it.